alexedwards/stack/README.md

 ### Adding Handlers

 Application handlers are added to a chain using the `Then` method.
-When the `Then` method has been called the chain becomes a `http.Handler` and compatible with Go's standard `http.DefaultServeMux`.
+When this method has been called the chain becomes a `http.Handler` and can be registered with Go's `http.DefaultServeMux`.

 ```go
 http.Handle("/", stack.New(middlewareOne, middlewareTwo).Then(appHandler))
 ```

-The `Then` method accepts handlers with the signature `func(stack.Context) http.Handler`.
-In practice that means it accepts handlers with the following pattern:
+The `Then` method accepts handlers using the following pattern:

 ```go
 func appHandler(ctx stack.Context) http.Handler {